 The activity of software maintenance includes error corrections, deletion, enhancements, and optimization of exiting features.
 These modifications and new changes can cause some defects in the system.
 Hence regression testing is required.

 We have already seen the techniques which can be employed in regression testing but there are things we need to take care of while performing regression testing.
 You can follow the sequence of steps which is given below to understand how to do regression testing:

 Smoke or Sanity test

-In many cases when a user or a tester report a bug it is because of some last minute alterations.
+In many cases when a user or a tester reports a bug it is because of some last-minute alterations.
 Therefore, the customer’s requirement should be assessed thoroughly and test cases should be designed in such a way that the core feature or the root of the software doesn’t undergo any change or the core remains intact.
 The modification and addition requirement should also be assessed carefully.

 Criteria to select the test cases

 The test cases which are related to ordinary setup are checked on priority.
 The execution of the test case which is designed for performing regression testing is done as the life cycle of software progresses on the basis of need and bandwidth.
-In cases of integration test cases which are highly important, a set of regression test cases are needed when integration testing is been performed.
+In cases of integration test cases that are highly important, a set of regression test cases is needed when integration testing is been performed.

 Care must be taken when performing integration testing as a sudden change is able to break the integration between multiple modules.

 The test cases can be selected after prioritization for the execution.
 Test cases are selected on the basis of the area in which frequent defects are found and on the basis of the features of your software or application and the criticality of those features.